Sharp Edge Sedge foliage

-Sharp Edge Sedge's attractive grassy leaves remain green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Sharp Edge Sedge's attractive grassy leaves remain green in color throughout the season on a plant with an upright spreading habit of growth.

 Sharp Edge Sedge is an herbaceous annual with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.